mightybyte/monad-challenges/pages/set4-3.md

 Clearly the random number example and the failing computation example have some similarities, but clearly they also have some differences.
 We're trying to find the smallest set of fundamental primitives that have to be different.
-We have two candidates for those thing: genTwo/link and generalB2/yLink.
-We just saw that generalB2/yLink can be written in terms of genTwo/link, so let's assume that genTwo/link are part of the fundamental set of primitives.
+We have two candidates for those things: genTwo/link and generalB2/yLink.
+We just saw that generalB2/yLink can be written in terms of genTwo/link, so let's assume that the genTwo/link abstraction is part of the fundamental set of primitives.

 Whatever this pattern is that is common between random number generation and failing computations, we need to give it a name so we can talk about it more easily.
 Let's call it a monad!
 You know how companies these days have been giving themselves nonsensical names that allow them to completely define their brand without competing with their customers' preconceived notions of what common words mean?
-Well, we're doing the same thing here.
+Well, we're doing the same thing here (well, mathematicians did it for us awhile back).
 Now that we have a name we need to create a type class:

     class Monad m where